Ypres Cycling Tour

 Today we cycle behind the front lines from Ypres to Poperinghe and back along the route taken by soldiers arriving at the front.
 An opportunity to visit the site of one of the largest field hospitals on the Western Front as well as a visit to the ‘Death Cells’ in Poperinghe and a chance to visit Talbot House.

 If you wish us to book accommodation, a wide range is available.
 The area has numerous 3 and 4-star hotels.
 Many clients opt to book on a bed and breakfast basis.
 There are plenty of restaurants in Ypres, catering for most tastes.
 We will be on hand to advise you of the best places to eat in any case.

 Travel by Eurostar to Lille.
-Transfer to a local taxi from Lille to Ypres.
+Transfer to a local taxi service to Ypres.

-Mid-afternoon taxi from Ypres to Lille and then Eurostar to St Pancras where our tour finishes.
+Return journey from Ypres to Lille Europe and on to St Pancras where our tour finishes.

 Please note that for all cycling tours you are required to bring your own equipment such as helmets etc. Bikes are included in the tour price.